Joey291/dgsm-unraid/README.md

 ]
 ```
 >Note: To Obtain the Channel id in Discord you need to set your discord to Developer Mode under Settings>Advanced.
 Then right click the channel you want the bot to post the server info and "Copy ID"

+Coming soon:
+-Auto update to the newest Github repo